wcharczuk/go-incr/README.md

 The key difference from this library versus the Jane Street implementation is _parallelism_.
 You can stabilize multiple nodes with the same recompute height at once using `ParallelStabilize`.
 This is especially useful if you have nodes that make network calls or do other non-cpu bound work.

-# Basics
+# Basic concepts

-A computation in `go-incr` can be thought of as being composed with a few "meta" node types.
+A computation in `go-incr` is composed of three "meta" node types.

 - "Input" types that act as entry-points for data that we'll need in our computation (think, raw cell values in Excel)
-- "Mutator" types that take other nodes as inputs, and transform their values into new values (think, formulas in Excel)
+- "Mutator" types that take other nodes as inputs, and transform those input values into new values (think, formulas in Excel) or even new sub-graph components.
 - "Observe" type that indicates which values we care about, and ultimately want to display or return.

 "Input" types for `go-incr` are `Var` and `Return` typically.